JGalego/awesome-safety-critical-ai/README.md

 So, where does that leave us? **Is there room for AI in critical systems?**

-Well, this isn't really a thought experiment as we're already far beyond the realm of hypotheticals.
+This isn't just a theoretical question - we're already well beyond the realm of hypotheticals.

-From making life-or-death decisions in the ICU to controlling UAVs, doing surveillance and threat detection, and powering self-driving cars, intelligent systems are not just emerging in these areas, they are fully operational.
+From making life-or-death decisions in the ICU to controlling UAVs, performing surveillance and threat detection, and powering self-driving cars, intelligent systems aren't just emerging in these these domains - they're already fully operational.

 | **Use Case**                                 | **Brief Description**                                                                                   | **Industry Domain**              | **References** |
 |----------------------------------------------|----------------------------------------------------------------------------------------------------------|----------------------------------|----------------|